Tax Deducted at Source:

 Entry for TDS Payment

-(Employer Pays the amount directly to government through NSDL Website)
+(Employer pays the amount directly to the government through the NSDL Website)

 Runners Insight:

-Salary Journal Entry will also include Professional Tax, ESI (if Applicable), and Provident Fund GLs.
-But for ease in understanding the TDS Entry, those are ignored.
+The Salary Journal Entry will also include Professional Tax, ESI (if Applicable), and Provident Fund GLs.
+However, those are ignored to facilitate understanding of the TDS entry.

 Conclusion:

-TDS deduction happens before crediting salary payments to employee.
-The Catch here is whether TDS GL account will be on debit side or credit side of the entry.
+TDS deductions happen before salary payments to employees are credited.
+The Catch here is whether the TDS GL account will be on the debit or credit side of the entry.

-If the journal entries recording is at the employer’s books, then the total salary is the expense, and we need to apportion the payments between employee and, the government in the form of tax.
-So, its obvious that TDS will be on credit side.
+If the journal entries are recorded in the employer’s books, then the total salary is the expense, and we need to apportion the payments between the employee and the government in the form of tax.
+So, it’s evident that TDS will be on the credit side.

-Said differently, employer liability isn’t increase because of paying tax on behalf of his employee.
-WehHope this gives a good understanding of the TDS on salary journal entry
+As stated earlier, employer liability isn’t increased because employers pay tax on behalf of their employees.
+I hope this gives a good understanding of the TDS on a salary journal entry.

-Wanna purchase an accounting software.
-So, you can check out Tally and Zoho accounting software’s through these links.
+So, you can check out Tally and Zoho accounting software through these links.

 Recommended Articles

-The above article focused on Salary TDS Journal Entry.
-We have listed down all the related Journal entries articles below for a quick reference.
+The above article focused on the Salary TDS Journal Entry.
+We have listed all the related Journal articles below for a quick reference.

 - Legal Fees